chekuda/chekudafyReact/README.md

 # CHEKUDAFY REACT

 ## RUN
+  - NOTE THIS IS FOR zsh terminals only.
+(If you need to do it in bash, steps are similar but I dont explain them in here)
-  Create a folder called bin in your root directory and copy this file in Create an script name chekudafy in your package.json like this
+  - Create a folder called bin in your computer root directory
+  - Copy chekudafy.zsh file in that directory
+  - Open your ~/.zshrc and add this line bellow

-  - "chekudafy": "~/bin/chekudafy.zsh"
+    - alias chekudafy="~/bin/createReactFolder.zsh"

   From your project root folder, run the script with the following structure